Contact

 Performance

-The following information was extracted from Fletcher Building Limited's Half year results, released 19 February 2025
+The following information was extracted from Fletcher Building Limited's full year results, released 20 August 2025

-Fletcher Building today announced its financial results for the first half of FY25.
+Fletcher Building announced today its full year financial results for FY25.

 Disclaimer: This section is provided as general information only.
 It is not intended as a substitute for legal or professional advice to company directors and officers or investors.
 NZX Limited disclaims any liability arising from the use of this information.